IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

    argument sizes).
 This can be done automatically with `uplc evaluate --counting` (see [plutus-core/executables](../../plutus-core/executables)).

-## Adding a new built-in function
+## Adding a new built-in function and a suitable costing function

-This section describes the somewhat complicated process of updating the cost model when a new built-in function is added to Plutus Core.
+This section describes the somewhat involved process of updating the cost model when a new built-in function is added to Plutus Core.
 For concreteness we show how to add a new builtin `xorByteString` and how to extend the cost model to cover it.
 This is quite a simple example, but serves to illustrate all of the steps that need to be taken to update the cost model.
 For full technical details of how to add a new built-in function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).